ecthompson99/uwaft-sensor-fusion/README.md

     git clone git@github.com:uwaft/kaiROS.git

-## Build and run
+### Build and run
 Change directory into the cloned kaiROS folder by 'cd'.

 Execute

     catkin build

-To test if ROS is running properly, Execute in terminal:
+To test if ROS is running properly, Execute in terminal (It could take a while):

     roscore